The Marin funding chasm, in one table

 The boring answer to the gap is: most of those higher-revenue districts are basic aid, meaning local property taxes alone exceed what Sacramento’s funding formula would otherwise allocate, so they keep all the local upside.
 Reed Union, Mill Valley, Kentfield, Larkspur-Corte Madera, and Ross are all basic-aid districts with 80–90% local revenue.[1]

 RVSD’s housing market doesn’t generate enough property-tax-per-student to consistently clear the basic-aid threshold.
 Combined with low housing turnover in Fairfax and San Anselmo (long-tenured owners pay Prop 13–era assessed values, not market values), the local revenue base just isn’t big enough.[2]
-That’s the structural problem we walk through in another post.
+That’s the structural problem we walk through repeatedly across this site.

 Measure H doesn’t fix that.
 It doesn’t put RVSD at Mill Valley’s or Reed Union’s level.
 What it does is keep RVSD in the same neighborhood as those bottom-three districts, instead of letting it slide further behind when the existing parcel tax expires in 2028.